microsoft/MSLab/Scenarios/S2D and Fault Domains/readme.md

 ````

-## Configure Fault domain
+## Configure Fault domains

 There are 2 options.
-To provide XML or PowerShell.
-Unfortunately PowerShell works only in Windows Server 2019 as Enable-ClusterS2D hangs in 2016 due to known issue.
+To use XML or PowerShell.
+Unfortunately PowerShell works only in Windows Server 2019 as Enable-ClusterS2D hangs in 2016 (if powershell is used) due to known issue.

 **XML**